verilator/verilator/docs/guide/warnings.rst

    .. include:: ../../docs/gen/ex_STMTDLY_msg.rst

-   This is a warning because Verilator does not support delayed statements.
+   This warning is issued only if Verilator is run with :vlopt:`--no-timing`.
-   It will ignore all such delays.
+   All delays on statements are ignored in this mode.
 In many cases ignoring a delay might be harmless, but if the delayed statement is, as in this example, used to cause some important action at a later time, it might be an important difference.

    Some possible workarounds: